watanabe8760/uda-da-p6-delayed-flights/README.md

 In *index_3.html* a line graph which Reviewer C mentioned has been implemented.
 This graph enables us to see the changes over time more easily.
 Thinking of a combination with the bar chart previously created, "Go Back to Per Year" button was added though, the functionality is not implemented.

-As the final visualization, the bar chart in *index_2.html* and the line chart in *index_3.html* were combined.
+The bar chart and the line chart were combined in *index_4.html*.
 Now "Show History" button and "Go Back to Per Year" button work as expected so that readers can go back and forth between two charts.

+As the final visualization, after receiving feedback from Reviewer D, *index_final.html* focuses only on the line chart to tell a story that Delta is the best airlines to be chosen when its broad range of destination is taken into consideration.
+To emphasize the story the title changed accordingly and some explanation was added at the bottom.
+Also to make the interactive functionality clear, "Click" annotation was added.
+As opposed to the comment of Reviewer B, Reviewer D suggested to put x/y axis labels for clear communication so I added them in a simple manner.

 ## Feedback